antonioleal/0scripts/README.md

 ## The Zero Scripts Setup

-*This folder contains a simple set of auxiliary scripts, the Zero ("0") Scripts, that simplify the process of collaborating with SlackBuilds.org*
+*This folder contains a simple set of auxiliary scripts that simplify the process of collaborating with SlackBuilds.org*

 ---

+### First and Foremost
+Before installing please create a GitHub.com account then generate a classic token to access it.

 ### Setup
 A script called 0setup is provided to install the initial environment and the auxiliary packages described below, but the explanation is necessary for your understanding.